 Also, remember that the best bonuses in South Carolina casinos, like those listed below, have fair bonus T&Cs and playthrough wagering requirements.
 See what we mean below!

 South Carolina is located on the US east coast, with a population of 5.1m.
-Residents and visitors endure some of the strictest gambling laws in the US.
+South Carolina residents and visitors endure some of the strictest gambling laws in the US.
 Proponents of liberalizing gambling have been trying to get it off the ground for years.
 With growing budget deficits, the pressure seems set to intensify.

 Land-based casinos are not authorized in the state, so you won’t find commercial casinos or tribal casinos.
-What you will find is ‘The Big M Casino,’ which has 2 casino cruise ships.
-Besides offering optional dining, passengers can play slot machines, table games, and video poker on waters outside the state.
+What you will find is ‘The Big M Casino,’ which has 2 casino cruises.
+Besides offering optional dining, passengers can play slot machines, table games, and South Carolina poker on waters outside the state.
 The Legislature has tried and failed to prohibit the activity in the past.

 Surprisingly, despite horses forming part of South Carolina’s history & identity, pari-mutuel wagering is not permitted either.
-You can also forget about sports betting or interactive gaming.
+You can also forget about sports betting, online poker or interactive gaming.
 In fact, the only authorized and regulated forms of gaming in South Carolina are the state lottery and charitable gaming.

 Charitable gaming (bingo & raffles) conducted by religious, charitable, or fraternal organizations are permitted at annual county and state fairs.
 These must be licensed and regulated by the South Carolina Department of Revenue.
 Prizes for cash or merchandise may not exceed $150 per game.